Maximkaaa/galileo/README.md

 Feature requests, pull requests, bug reports, comments, questions and discussion are welcome.
 Please, follow the code of conduct when contributing.

-Before pusing your changes, use `just check` command to make sure your code will pass CI checks.
+Before pushing your changes, use `just check` command to make sure your code will pass CI checks.
+You will need `wasm32` target installed, rust nightly toolchain and `typos-cli` (`cargo install typos-cli`) tool.

 Note, that since the library is still in early stages of development, any part may change at any moment.
 So before starting any major undertaking with it or within it, open a discussion to sync your ideas with others' ideas.